-“The mountains are calling, and I must go” – I think Salil and I followed this calling way TOO many times and made our way to Banff National Park, probably 23456789 times in the past 7 years.
-Because we live only 3 hours away from Banff, it is our go to place to unwind and relax and do a little stay-cation every now and then.
-We have always stayed in hotels and in different ones, in different seasons (and yes sometimes availability, price and booking time did play a role in selecting the hotels).
-So we have created this best places to stay in Banff quick guide.
-This – Where to stay in Banff post – with our favorite hotels and area tips, will help you choose the right hotel in Banff (and for the right reasons).
+“The mountains are calling, and I must go” – I think Salil and I followed this calling way TOO many times and made our way to Banff, probably 23456789 times in the past 9+ years.
+Over the years, we have experienced different hotel stays and services.
+So we have created this post – Where to stay in Banff National Park – with our favorite hotels and area tips.
+Our recommendations on the best places to stay in Banff will help you choose the right accommodation. (and for the right reasons).

 Where to stay in Banff National Park, with Best Places to stay in Banff